GiorgosTagkoulis/katacoda-scenarios/CircleCI_CLI_Tutorial/step3.md

 ## Create Configuration

+The configuration contains the entire pipeline process, from build to deploy.
+It is written in the config.yml file and is placed at the root of your project in the .circleci folder.
+The config.yml is written with YAML syntax.

 If you use our github repo you already have the config.yml

 We start of by creating the configuration file.
 Create a folder called .circleci.